 In addition, we believe that the use of iNKT cells may offer further benefit over other allogeneic approaches by potentially reducing or eliminating the need for lymphodepletion.
-Contrary to T cells, we believe that iNKT cells, due to their natural tissue-homing properties, may need less, or no, prior lymphodepletion.
+Lymphodepletion reduces the number of endogenous T cells within lymphoid tissue, which creates space in lymphoid tissue for engraftment of adoptively transferred T cells.
+In contrast to conventional T cells, iNKT cells are largely resident in non-lymphoid tissue.
+We therefore believe that iNKT cells, due to their natural tissue-homing properties, may need less, or no, prior lymphodepletion for engraftment.
 An effective allogeneic iNKT cell-based treatment requiring low or no prior lymphodepletion has the potential to offer enormous benefits, clinically as well as economically.